neurdb/neurdb/README.md

             Kian-Lee Tan and
             Yuncheng Wu and
             Xiaokui Xiao and
-            Xing Naili and
+            Naili Xing and
-            Yue Cong and
+            Cong Yue and
-            Zeng Lingze and
+            Lingze Zeng and
-            Zhang Meihui and
+            Meihui Zhang and
-            Zhao Zhanhao},
+            Zhanhao Zhao},
   title  =  {NeurDB: An AI-powered Autonomous Data System}, journal=  {SCIENCE CHINA Information Sciences}, year   =  {2024},